JD101110/ePortfolio/README.md

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/jonte.dalton-463573213/)

-### I've been in the Navy for 12 years.
-I am a Gas Turbine Systems Electrician but am looking to break into the cyber domain.
+### Welcome to my ePortfolio.
+This repository highlights my foray into the fundamentals of cybersecurity.
 Aside from a few networking classes I took before joining the military, I don't have any formal training or experience in the field.
-I enjoy analytical problem solving and learning and really a domain that is ever changing and evolving.
+I enjoy analytical problem solving, critical thinking, and really learning about a field that is ever evolving.

 [Wiki](https://github.com/JD101110/ePortfolio/wiki)